 The first time I tried headphones with active noise cancellation, I fell in love.
-I don’t just take them on planes, I use them in the office.
+In the last seven years, I’ve taken them on planes, on car trips, and even to jury duty.
+I use them in the office.
 I keep them with me whenever, because you never know when a loud truck is going to park outside or whatever.
 Those things are pure magic, worth what I paid for them.

 Active noise cancellation works off a principle that doesn’t seem like it would make sense.
 If you take a sound, and play back another sound that is its mathematical opposite (more on that in a second) then both sounds go away.
 All I can tell you is, it works.